 What is an abnormal head posture?

-An abnormal or compensatory head posture occurs when the head is deviated out of the normal primary straight head position.
+An abnormal (or anomalous or compensatory) head posture occurs when the head is deviated out of the normal primary straight head position.
 Abnormal head positions can include chin up, chin down, tilting of the head to the right or left, face turns to the right or left, or a combination of any of these abnormal head positions.
 The abnormal position of the head can be due to an ocular or a non-ocular problem.

 What are some of the ocular causes of an abnormal head position?